Simple loop conjecture for limit groups: Surfaces with boundary

+This theorem holds for any torsion-free hyperbolic group, however the maps we construct are less explicit.

-\begin{lemma} Let $G$ be a torsion free hyperbolic group and suppose that $G$ admits a noninjective map of $\free_2=\langle a,b\rangle$ with nonabelian image.
-There is a noninjective sequence of homomorphisms $f_n\colon\free_2\to G$ such that $f_n(a)$, $f_n(b)$, and $f_n(ab)$ are nontrivial, nonconjugate, indivisible, and such that $f_n$ is eventually non-$k$-pinching, regarding $\free_2$ as the fundamental group of a pair of pants with boundary components represented by $a$, $b$, and $ab$.
+\begin{lemma} Let $G$ be a torsion free hyperbolic group and suppose that $G$ admits a noninjective map from $\free_2=\langle x,y\rangle$ with nonabelian image.
+There is a sequence of noninjective homomorphisms $f_n\colon\free_2\to G$ such that $f_n(x)$, $f_n(y)$, and $f_n(xy)$ are nontrivial, nonconjugate, indivisible, and such that $f_n$ is eventually non-$k$-pinching, regarding $\free_2$ as the fundamental group of a pair of pants with boundary components represented by $x$, $y$, and $xy$. \end{lemma}